gatsbyjs/gatsby/docs/contributing/gatsby-style-guide.md

 ### Make lists clear with the Oxford Comma

 Use the Oxford Comma except in titles.
-It is a comma used after the penultimate item in a list of three or more items, before ‘and’ or ‘or’ e.g. an Italian painter, sculptor, and architect.
+It is a comma used after the penultimate item in a list of three or more items, before 'and' or 'or' e.g. an Italian painter, sculptor, and architect.
 It makes things clearer.

 [Confusion can happen when you don't use the Oxford comma](https://img.buzzfeed.com/buzzfeed-static/static/2015-02/22/18/enhanced/webdr11/enhanced-buzz-32156-1424646300-12.jpg?downsize=715:*&output-format=auto&output-quality=auto).